- Calculation Formula Guide

 __( "Sim", "sureforms") // Portuguese

-To ensure the custom text shows correctly in email notifications or webhook data, make sure to place this filter in your theme’s functions.php file or a custom plugin.
+To ensure the custom text shows correctly in email notifications or webhook data, make sure to place this code in your child theme’s functions.php

 We don't respond to the article feedback, we use it to improve our support content.